bit-cook/Everywhere/docs/en-US/model-provider/openai.md

   import HorizontalCenterImg from "/.vitepress/components/Common/HorizontalCenterImg.vue";
 </script>

-# Getting an API Key from OpenAI
+# Get API Key from OpenAI

 This tutorial will guide you step-by-step on how to obtain an API key from [OpenAI](https://openai.com).